What is the 5/2 Diet | Benefits | How to Start the 5/2 Diet | Tips for Eating | Who Shouldn’t Try the 5/2 Diet | Potential Side Effects

 A study conducted on evolutionary principles says that the agricultural revolution and modern technologies have dramatically reduced or eliminated vigorous exercise and fasting.
 The study results indicate that intermittent fasting and exercise enhance your critical thinking and are also essential for optimal health.
 Fasting reduces the risk of diabetes and cardiovascular disease, also the occurrence of cognitive impairment and Alzheimer’s disease.

-In the 5:2 diet, by cutting down your calorie intake just for two days, you can lose weight and reduce your risk of chronic diseases.
+In the 5/2 diet, also known as the 5:2 fasting diet or 5 2 fasting diet, by cutting down your calorie intake just for two days, you can lose weight and reduce your risk of chronic diseases.
 People find it easier to stick to as it gives them the freedom to eat normally for 5 days of the week.

 Another important thing to note is, fasting should be done on alternate days and not on consecutive days.
 This helps to balance your nutritional requirements.
 You should space out your fasting days and fast, for example, on Mondays and Thursdays or Wednesdays and Saturdays.
 This diet gives you more flexibility and is simple to follow.